Earlier this year we bought a Tranquil Turtle by Cloud B - the audio night light that won an Infant/Toddler Toy of The Year (TOTY) award.

-My goal was to find a way to help our baby self-soothe at night, but the grown-ups soon became quite enamoured with the device too.
+My goal was to find a way to help our baby self-soothe at night, but the grown-ups soon became quite enamored with the device too.
 It wasn't long before we were all sat in the living room with the lights out, gazing at the ceiling in awe.

 Tranquil Turtle can be used as a relaxation aid (its primary design is for use at bedtime to help children calm and unwind).
 The light show provides a soothing distraction if you suffer from a busy chattering mind when you lay down to sleep.
 For the average person, this takes 12 minutes.
 If you're stressed or overstimulated when you go to bed, it can take much longer to find that peace.